-Summary information on the terms In terms of Section 13 of the Bank Company Act, 1991 (Amended upto 2013), the terms and conditions of the main features of all capital instruments have been segregated in terms of the eligibility criteria set forth vide BRPD Circular No. 18 dated 21 December 2014 [Guidelines on Risk Based Capital Adequacy (Revised Regulatory Capital Framework for Banks in line with Basel III) and other relevant instructions given by Bangladesh Bank from time to time.
+a) Summary information on the terms In terms of Section 13 of the Bank Company Act, 1991 (Amended upto 2013), and conditions of the main features the terms and conditions of the main features of all capital instruments of all capital instruments, especially have been segregated in terms of the eligibility criteria set forth vide BRPD Circular No. 18 dated 21 December 2014 [Guidelines on Risk Based Capital Adequacy (Revised Regulatory Capital Framework for Banks in line with Basel III)] and other relevant instructions given by Bangladesh Bank from time to time.
 The main features of the capital instruments are as follows: